 Education: I completed my graduate degree at the Western University, London, Ontario, Canada, after which I pursued my postdoctoral work in stroke recovery at the Aphasia and Neurolinguistics Research Laboratory, Northwestern University.
-Before moving to the University of Arizona, I conducted language and neuroimaging research at the Rotman Research Institute, University of Toronto.
+Before moving to the University of Arizona, I conducted language and neuroimaging research with Magnetoencephalography (MEG) and fMRI at the Rotman Research Institute, University of Toronto.